You know this: A missionary needs an identity rooted in Christ, and not in being a missionary.

-Identity is good and knowing who you are is important.
-Being a missionary is something to take pride in, the problem I run into with many missionaries is that with our mouths we say, “My identity is ultimately in Christ.”
+Being a missionary is something to take pride in, the problem many of us run into is that with our mouths we say, “My identity is ultimately in Christ.”
 But too often with our hearts we believe, “My identity is wrapped up so much in being a missionary, it’s really where my value as a person lies.”

-Being a missionary is good and worthy and important, but it is not supreme.
+Being a missionary is good and worthy and important (and fun and we get to go to cool places!), but it is not supreme.
 It cannot bear the weight of being the most important part of your identity, only Christ can.